 Power outages at offices, MRT stations in central Singapore

-SINGAPORE: Electricity supply to some areas in central Singapore was disrupted on Thursday afternoon (Feb 14), with blackouts reported at Bras Basah Complex, Odeon Towers and Carlton Hotel.
+SINGAPORE: Electricity supply to some areas in central Singapore was disrupted on Thursday afternoon (Feb 14), with blackouts reported at Bras Basah Complex, Odeon Towers, Carlton Hotel and several MRT stations.

+The power outage was caused by equipment failure at the substation serving Carlton Hotel, SP Group said in an update at about 5.30pm.

+This caused an "electricity flashover", resulting in a fire in a switch room of the hotel.

-Seven MRT stations on the North-East Line were also affected - HarbourFront, Outram Park, Chinatown, Clarke Quay, Dhoby Ghaut, Boon Keng and Potong Pasir.
+Seven MRT stations on the North-East Line were affected by the power outage - HarbourFront, Outram Park, Chinatown, Clarke Quay, Dhoby Ghaut, Boon Keng and Potong Pasir.

 "This was due to a dip in the power grid network.
 Emergency lights were turned on during this period which lasted less than 25 minutes," said Ms Tammy Tan, SBS Transit's senior vice-president of corporate communications.